Preparing for Electrothermal Catheter Therapy

 Do's and don'ts:

 Tell your healthcare provider about all the medicines you take.
-This includes over-the-counter medicines, herbs, vitamins, and supplements.
+This includes over-the-counter medicines such as aspirin, herbs, vitamins, and supplements.

 Stop taking medicines as advised by your healthcare provider.